-“We can’t get there but our technology can” ~ Kristen Kanes, Co-op student
+“We can’t get there but our technology can” ~ Jasper Kanes, Co-op student

 Passive acoustic monitoring of marine mammals is a growing research theme on both the VENUS and NEPTUNE observatories.

 UVic Co-op student Jasper Kanes works with the Ocean Networks Canada Innovation Centre (formerly Centre for Enterprise and Engagement, ONCCEE) to process passive acoustic data from their technology demonstrations.
 Together with John Dorocicz, Acoustic Systems Developer, the two “listeners” publicize the highlights from these data within relevant research communities.